-The Company evaluated whether there are conditions and events, considered in the aggregate, that raise substantial doubt about its ability to continue as a going concern within one year after the date that these consolidated financial statements are issued.
+We evaluated whether there are conditions and events, considered in the aggregate, which raise substantial doubt about our ability to continue as a going concern within one year after the date that these consolidated financial statements are issued.
 This evaluation initially does not take into consideration the potential mitigating effect of management's plans that have not been fully implemented as of the date the financial statements are issued.
-When substantial doubt exists under this methodology, management evaluates whether the mitigating effect of its plans sufficiently alleviates substantial doubt about the Company's ability to continue as a going concern.
+When substantial doubt exists under this methodology, management evaluates whether the mitigating effect of our plans sufficiently alleviates substantial doubt about our ability to continue as a going concern.
 The mitigating effect of management's plans, however, is only considered if both (1) it is probable that the plans will be effectively implemented within one year after the date that the financial statements are issued, and (2) it is probable that the plans, when implemented, will mitigate the relevant conditions or events that raise substantial doubt about the entity's ability to continue as a going concern within one year after the date that these consolidated financial statements are issued.
-In performing its analysis, management excluded certain elements of its operating plan that cannot be considered probable.
-Under ASC 205-40, the future receipt of potential funding from future partnerships, equity or debt issuances, and the potential milestones from the Akebia agreement cannot be considered probable at this time because these plans are not entirely within the Company's control and/or have not been approved by the Board of Directors as of the date of these consolidated financial statements.
+In performing our analysis, management excluded certain elements of our operating plan that cannot be considered probable.
+Under ASC 205-40, the future receipt of potential funding from future partnerships, equity or debt issuances, and the potential milestones from the Akebia agreement cannot be considered probable at this time because these plans are not entirely within our control and/or have not been approved by the Board of Directors as of the date of these consolidated financial statements.

-The Company has incurred recurring losses since its inception, including a net loss of \$44.1 million for the year ended December 31, 2022.
-In addition, as of December 31, 2022, the Company had an accumulated deficit of \$259.2 million.
-The Company expects to continue to generate operating losses for the foreseeable future.
-The Company expects that its cash, cash equivalents and marketable securities as of December 31, 2022 will not be sufficient to fund operations for at least the next twelve months from the date of issuance of these consolidated financial statements and the Company will need to obtain additional funding.
-Accordingly, the Company has concluded that substantial doubt exists about the Company's ability to continue as a going concern for a period of at least 12 months from the date of issuance of these consolidated financial statements.
+We have incurred recurring losses since our inception, including a net loss of \$5.3 million for the year ended December 31, 2023.
+In addition, as of December 31, 2023, we had an accumulated deficit of \$264.4 million.
+We expect that our cash, cash equivalents and marketable securities as of December 31, 2023, will be sufficient to fund operations through the first quarter of 2025, however we will need to obtain additional funding to sustain operations as we expect to continue to generate operating losses for the foreseeable future.
+Accordingly, we have concluded that substantial doubt exists about our ability to continue as a going concern.